South Carolina Bar Exam (UBE) details

 Admission on Motion

 South Carolina does not provide for admission on motion.
-In narrow situations, a special application may be made by a dean or tenured professor of the University of South Carolina or Charleston School of Law.
-Contact the Supreme Court of South Carolina for more information.
-Otherwise, exam required of all applicants.
+In narrow situations, a special application may be made by a dean or tenured professor at the University of South Carolina or Charleston School of Law.
+Additional requirements apply.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.